Applying to the Wheaton College Graduate School

 Application Deadline Information

-The Psy.D. in Clinical Psychology program operates on a cohort model, with cohorts beginning in Fall Semesters only.
+The Psy.D. in Clinical Psychology program is a full-time, five-year, residential program that operates on a cohort model, and starts in fall only.
 The Psy.D. program considers individual and group interviews and the qualifications and qualities of the entire applicant pool when making final admissions decisions.
-Applicants must submit complete applications by the December 15th deadline.
+Applications are reviewed holistically.

 - GPA 3.0 minimum.